jmauriciopucp/rimac-challenge-mle/README.md

 1. Auth to GCP Console.
 2. Create your Proyect and save your PROJECT_ID.
 3. Create a Bucket and upload your dataset.
-In the example 'data.csv' CSV dataset.
+In the example 'heart.csv' CSV dataset.
 4. Create a Notebook with the Tensorflow Enterprise 2.3 Environment(4 vCPUs, 15GB RAM)
 5. Upload your notebook tf-chll-mle-hearts in folder 'vertexai_pipelines'.
 6. Select Run and Run all cells.
 7. In the last cell, in the output you'll see the link to the Pipeline dashboard.

-Note: It's probably to get an error in the deploy pipe, because we don't active the billing of project.
+Note: It's probably to get an error in the deploy pipe, because I have an error with the preconditions in the project creation.
+Need to fix it!

 ![Heart Disease model MLOps with Vertex AI pipelines](https://github.com/jmauriciopucp/rimac-challenge-mle/blob/develop/images/vertexai_pipeline_heartdisease_model.PNG)